ValdezFOmar/.dotfiles/notes/tips.md

 foo | gpaste-client
 ```

-> Use the keybind `mod4 + T + H` from the Qtile custom config to see the clipboard history.
+> Use the key bind `mod4 + T + H` from the Qtile custom config to see the clipboard history.

 ## Image Viewer

-See images in a directory by `cd`'ing into it and typing:
+See images in a directory by moving into it and typing:

 ```sh
 nsxiv .